 The nanny candidate has just left your home.
 The meeting went very well.
 You felt a connection, an instant bonding.
 You think, “Hurrah!
 I found the perfect nanny for my family!”
 You are ready to make an offer — or are you?

 Whoa!
 Stop right here!
-Never make an offer to any nanny candidate without checking references and performing a criminal background check.
+Never make an offer to any candidate without checking nanny references and performing a caregiver background check.

 Remember that hiring is a selling process on both sides.
 The nanny candidate will be putting her best foot forward, and will almost always present only her very best side.
 Anyone’s best side can be impressive.
 As a parent, you must identify the nanny’s strengths and weaknesses before you can reasonably determine that she the best choice for your family.

 Checking nanny references is hands-down the most effective way to learn more about how this nanny thinks, acts, and performs on the job.
 You should always require a minimum of two child care references, persons NOT related to the applicant.
 It is a waste of time to talk to someone’s friends and family.
 Even a nanny candidate looking for her first nanny job should have prior child care experience.
 Often they will have taken child care course work in high school – insist on speaking to her teacher too.